Jarvvski/xenforo-development/readme.md

 ## Development env setup

+> You will only need to run these steps on the first run.
+So long as you don't destroy the docker Volumes, you can just run Step 3 again to restart the env

 1. Download a copy of xenforo 2 from your account panel, place into this directory and rename as `xenforo.zip`

 2. Run `./install-from-zip.sh` to unpack the xenforo source